babylon-finance/security/SECURITY.md

 # Babylon Finance Security Process

-This document describes the Security Process for Babylon Finance, including vulnerability disclosures and its [Bug Bounty program](#bug-bounty-program).
+This document describes the Security Process for Babylon Finance, including vulnerability disclosures and an incoming [Bug Bounty program](#bug-bounty-program).
 We are committed to conduct our Security Process in a professional and civil manner.
 Public shaming, under-reporting, or misrepresentation of vulnerabilities will not be tolerated.

 To submit a finding, please follow the steps outlined in receiving disclosures [section](#receiving-disclosures).